nmshd/documentation/_docs_explore/61-runtime.md

 **Note:** This Module is responsible for important logic in the enmeshed ecosystem and is therefore enabled by default in every official enmeshed Application.
 {: .notice--warning}

+The Decider Module can be configured to automatically decide incoming Requests.
+For this to work, each RequestItem must match a form that was previously configured.
+The configuration also states how the RequestItem is processed, i.e. if it is rejected or accepted and in the latter case which parameters are used to do so.

+If there is no suitable configuration for every [RequestItem]({% link _docs_integrate/data-model-overview.md %}#requestitem) of a Request or at least one RequestItem has `requireManualDecision` set, the Decider Module will not be able to automatically decide the Request.
-Currently this Module is only responsible for moving a Request from the status `DecisionRequired` to the status `ManualDecisionRequired` in which e.g. the enmeshed App can prompt the User to manually review the Request.
+In this case, the `status` of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) is moved from `DecisionRequired` to `ManualDecisionRequired` and the user must manually decide the Request.

-In the future, it will be possible to configure the Decider Module so it automatically accepts certain Requests without any User interaction.

 ### Message Module